elkcityhazard/chef-frank/content/recipes/dessert-recipes/cherry-torte-recipe/index.md

 ---
 title: Traverse City Cherry Torte Recipe
 author: elkcityhazard
-description: "Quick Easy Cherry Torte Recipe is from Aunt Lucy's kitchen.
+description: "Quick Cherry Torte Recipe is from Aunt Lucy's kitchen.
 This Cherry Torte Recipe is an old standard from Traverse City and is a great dessert for any occasion."
 date: 2019-12-16T16:35:48+00:00
 img:
 category: